 Collaboration with N. Huynh

-does the Typographic Consultancy on the projects of the MDG
+provides Typographic Consultancy on projects for the MDG

 Graphic designer and independent art director based in Barcelona.
 He works on identity, communication, web, editorial and signage projects for cultural clients and brands.

 Bachelor of Fine Arts from the University of Barcelona and a Postgraduate Diploma in Advanced Typography from Eina.
 Mikel worked for years at Hey studio and at Bd Barcelona Design, leading him to later collaborate with studios such as Mucho, Ainhoa Nagore and Atipus.

 His career has allowed him to work for entities and brands such as Coca-Cola, ESPN, Apple, Nike, Phaidon, M2Malletier, Uniqlo, CCCB, Miró Foundation ... being recognized by the Laus awards and by several international publications.
 He complements his professional work with teaching at IDEP and ELISAVA.

 "I understand typography as the main element of communication in any graphic design project.
 I will guide the projects in the typographic part, focusing on the conceptual and formal, from different points of view."

 leads the Audio-visual project in the MGD

 Born in Glasgow but raised in Venezuela and moved to Barcelona, Jun is a Director and Illustrator with a diverse and broad palette, equally comfortable behind the camera as he is with the pen.
 His passion for music put him also behind the decks, which got him invited in 2002 to Sónar Festival.
 He also founded the No-Domain Design Studio, active for more than 10 years.

 Eventually embarking on a solo career, Jun is doing TV spots, videoclips and special audiovisual projects and has been awarded with Laus, Sol and had his work featured in Stash, Motionographer and Vimeo Staff Picks.